rapid7/warden/README.md

 ## Usage

-See the [getting started guide][gsg] for help installing, configuring, and using warden.
+See the [getting started guide][gsg] for help installing, configuring, and using Warden.

 First ensure that ruby 2.2.4 and node 4.4.0 are installed on your Vault servers.
 Then ensure that the settings in /config/defaults.json are correct for your needs.

-to launch the warden server, be in the root directory and call ```node bin/server.js``` This will launch both warden and the Sinatra app to verify signatures of requests.
+to launch the Warden server, be in the root directory and call ```node bin/server.js``` This will launch both Warden and the Sinatra app to verify signatures of requests.

 ## Releasing
 Steps to release new version: